galica9999/aws-cloud-formation-tiered-network-config/README.md

 #### appLaunchConfig
 <details>
       <summary>Drop Down</summary><p>
-This resource calls out to the networkSetup template and passes down parameters for the template to use.
+This resource calls out to the application launch config template and passes down parameters for the template to use.

 ```json
 "appLaunchConfig": {